-(3) Austria, Belgium, Denmark, Estonia, Finland, Germany, Greece, Hungary, Ireland, Latvia, the Netherlands, Norway, Poland, Spain, Sweden and the United Kingdom provided a response in relation to human and veterinary medicinal products.
-Croatia, Czech Republic and Italy provided a response in relation to human medicinal products.
+(3) Austria, Belgium, Denmark, Estonia, Finland, Germany, Greece, Ireland, Latvia, Norway, Poland, Spain, Sweden and the United Kingdom provided a response in relation to human and veterinary medicinal products.
+Croatia, Czech Republic, Hungary, Italy and the Netherlands provided a response in relation to human medicinal products.
 France, Portugal, Slovakia and Slovenia provided a response in relation to veterinary medicinal products.

-Furthermore, in anticipation of Article 7.3 of the Council Decision in relation to the manufacturing of medicinal products in the European Union, the EMA also requested information on whether the new psychoactive substance tetrahydrofuranylfentanyl is used to manufacture a medicinal product:
+Furthermore, in anticipation of Article 7.3 of the Council Decision in relation to the manufacturing of medicinal products in the European Union, the EMA also requested information on whether the new psychoactive substance 4-fluoroisobutyrylfentanyl is used to manufacture a medicinal product:

-- which has been granted a marketing authorisation; - for which an application has been made for a marketing authorisation; and, - for which a marketing authorisation has been suspended by a competent authority.
+- which has been granted a marketing authorisation; - for which an application has been made for a marketing authorisation; - for which a marketing authorisation has been suspended by a competent authority.